Ministry of Defence Guard Service: History

 From 2004 to 2013 MGS and Ministry of Defence Police worked in the Ministry of Defence Police and Guarding Agency, and were based out of MDPGA Wethersfield (previously RAF Wethersfield) in Essex.
 In April 2013, the MDPGA was disbanded and the MGS joined the Defence Infrastructure Organisation.

-From 2019 to 2020 MoD Guard Service personnel completed around 800,000 personal and vehicle searches across the Defence estate, confiscated over 9,000 out of date security and vehicle passes, reported just under 3,000 security breaches and completed over 117,00 environmental/energy conservation actions whilst undertaking patrols.
+From 2019 to 2020 MoD Guard Service personnel completed around 800,000 personal and vehicle searches across the Defence estate, confiscated over 9,000 out of date security and vehicle passes, reported just under 3,000 security breaches and completed over 117,000 environmental/energy conservation actions whilst undertaking patrols.

 Operation Riverbank

 At the request of the UK Border Force various officers from the MGS assisted in Border operations during a 7 week period whilst the London 2012 Olympics were ongoing.
-This included detached duties to London Heathrow, Standsted Airport, Coquelles and potentially other ports as part of operations that were left undocumented in the public domain.
-This detachment was completed with alongside the MOD Police, and officers were trained at MDPGA Weathersfield in order to work on the borders effectively.
+This included detached duties to London Heathrow, Stansted Airport, Coquelles and potentially other ports as part of operations that were left undocumented in the public domain.
+This detachment was completed alongside the MOD Police, and officers were trained at MDPGA Weathersfield in order to work on the borders effectively.